Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Experiments

 \subsection{Ablations}

 Using the C2B scenario, we study the independent effect of using a more accurate class ratio and the dynamic adjustment of the number of objects per image.
 We first introduce the dynamic adjustment of the number of pseudo-labels per image, but continue using the labelled class distribution prior.
-The resulting 5.1 mAP improvement relative to the original ACT \cite{labelmatch} can therefore be accredited to using the mean confidence of the teacher to select the number of pseudo-labels per image (Table \ref{tab:prior_ablation}).
+The resulting 5.1 mAP improvement relative to the original ACT \cite{labelmatch} can therefore be accredited to using the mean confidence of the teacher to select the number of pseudo-labels per image (Table~\ref{tab:prior_ablation}).
 When the predicted prior is introduced instead of the labelled class ratio, a further improvement of 3.8 mAP results.
-Lastly, we test the performance of our method if the true class ratio of the unlabelled data was used as the prior, finding that it leads to only a minor increase in performance, from 39.2 to 40.2 mAP (Table \ref{tab:prior_ablation}).
+Lastly, we test the performance of our method if the true class ratio of the unlabelled data was used as the prior, finding that it leads to only a minor increase in performance, from 39.2 to 40.2 mAP (Table~\ref{tab:prior_ablation}).

 We also study the sensitivity of our approach under different settings of the target mean pseudo-label confidence $\tau$.
-For values between 0.5 and 0.7, our approach maintains performance superior to the strongest baseline (Table \ref{tab:target_confidence_sensitivity}).
-However, a drop in performance is noted when $\tau$ is increased to 0.8, at which point the number of pseudo-labels per image fails to increase during training.
-To account for this, we use the more conservative value of 0.6 for our experiments.
-In future, merging class distribution information with probabilistic self-training approaches \cite{prob_ssod, prob_teacher} may reduce sensitivity to key parameters.
+For values between 0.5 and 0.7, our approach maintains performance superior to the strongest baseline (Table~\ref{tab:target_confidence_sensitivity}).
+These values perform optimally as they lead the number of pseudo-labels per image to converge to the true number of objects per image in the target dataset (Figure~\ref{fig:pseudo-label}b-c).
+We therefore recommend setting $\tau=0.6$ as a starting point on novel scenarios, before confirming that the number of pseudo-labels per image is converging to an appropriate value.
+In future work, merging class distribution information with probabilistic self-training approaches \cite{prob_ssod, prob_teacher} may reduce sensitivity to key parameters.